 Noise Policy Timeline

-6th century B.C. — First known noise ordinance: The council of the province of Sybaris, a Greek colony in the Aegean region, decrees that potters, tinsmiths, and other tradesmen must live outside of the city walls due to the amount of noise they make.
+6th century B.C. — First purported noise regulation: The council of the province of Sybaris, a Greek colony in the Aegean region, decrees that potters, tinsmiths, and other tradesmen must live outside the city walls due to the amount of noise they make.
 (It also bans roosters for similar reasons.)

-1595 — A London by-law forbids any “sudden out-cry… in the still of the night, as making any affray, or [a man] beating his wife or servant, singing, or reveling in his house, to the disturbance of his neighbors.”
+1595 — London by-law passed that prohibits “sudden outcry… in the still of the night, as [well as] making any affray, or [a man] beating his wife or servant, singing, or reveling in his house, to the disturbance of his neighbors.”
+(For context, Roger Williams founds Providence about 40 years later.)

-1787 — When America’s “founding fathers” gather in the Pennsylvania State House to craft the U.S. Constitution, they first spread dirt on the cobblestone streets outside the building to prevent the noise of passing carriages from disrupting their work.
+1787 — America’s “founding fathers,” gathering in Philadelphia to craft the U.S. Constitution, have dirt spread on the cobblestone streets outside the building, to prevent the noise of passing carriages from disrupting their work.

-1831 — The first authoritative reference to noise as a public health issue: Dr. John Fosbroke, writing in the British medical journal The Lancet, states that “blacksmiths’ deafness is a consequence of employment.”
+1831 — The first authoritative reference to noise as a public health and labor issue: Dr. John Fosbroke, writing in the British medical journal The Lancet, states that “blacksmiths’ deafness is a consequence of [their] employment.”

 1890s — The world’s first Society for the Suppression of Noise is formed in London.
 Its principal target is the newly-invented motor-vehicle horn.